yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 ## <a name="deploy-dashboard"></a> Deploy the Dashboard

-It's recommended to start with the dashboard so in your Heroku quickstart clone run:
+It's recommended to start with the Dashboard so in your Heroku quickstart clone run:
 ```{.copyWrapper}
 cd analytics
 ls dashboard